Guide to Building a Droid at Disney World (Droid Depot)

 • Motivator

-The BB-Series droid has 4 parts to it (shown above) and they have different colors and it’s fun to make your droid as original as you like by mixing and matching the colored parts.
-The only thing you must have are the 4 distinct items that make it into a droid.
+The BB-Series droid has 4 parts to it and they have different colors and it’s fun to make your droid as original as you like by mixing and matching the colored parts.
+The only things you must have are the 4 distinct items that make it into a droid.

 • Dome